Biological-Microsystems-Laboratory/oxygen-measurement/PtOEPK_Membranes.md

-How to make PtOEPK Membranes:
+How to make PtOEPK PDMS Membranes:
 =========

 1. Prepare a 100 micrometer thick PDMS membrane on a wafer.